 Shri A K Joti

-Shri A K Joti assumed charge as Election Commissioner of India on 13th May, 2015.
-Shri.
-Joti has served the Nation as a longtime Civil Servant of Indian Administrative Service (1975 Batch).
-He brings with him a rich experience of Public Administration of 40 years.
+Shri A K Joti took over as Chief Election Commissioner of India on 06th July, 2017.
+Earlier Shri.
+Joti served as Election Commissioner since 13th May 2015.
+He has served the Nation as a longtime Civil Servant of Indian Administrative Service (1975 Batch).
+He brings with him a rich experience of Public Administration of 42 years.

 During 1981-85, he worked as District Magistrate and Collector for about five years in the Three Districts of Surendranagar, Panchmahal and Kheda of Gujarat State.
 The Godhra town in Panchmahal District had the dubious distinction of having Communal Riots frequently and as a result of which Curfew had to be imposed in Godhra town very frequently during 1981-82.
 Shri.
 Joti took charge of District Magistrate of Panchmahal District in June, 1982.
 During his Two Years tenure upto July, 1984, Curfew was never imposed in Godhra Town.
 The strategy followed was to establish Communal Harmony by synergizing with all the Stakeholders of different Religions in the Godhra Town and celebrating Festivals of all Religions jointly with appropriate Police Bandobast.
 The strategy adopted worked well and peace was restored in Godhra Town on a Sustainable basis.